pilipb/pilipb/README.md

-I'm a final year engineering design student at the University of Bristol
+I'm a graduate of an engineering design masters from the University of Bristol

 Take a look at [my website](https://pilipb.github.io).